texhex/BiosSledgehammer/README.md

 In this example, the requested file was `BIOS-Update.txt` and `Shared-BIOS-Update.txt` pointed to `\Shared\HP EliteBook 8xx G4\`; this means it retrieves the settings for the BIOS update from `\Shared\HP EliteBook 8xx G4\BIOS-Update.txt`.
 It is necessary to store update files in the same folder - for example, if the BIOS update is 1.22, the update exe needs be located in `\Shared\HP EliteBook 8xx G4\BIOS-1.22\`.

-This procedure works in the same fashion for any configuration file, even for "companion" files like `TPM-BIOS-Settings.txt` (shared file would be `Shared-TPM-BIOS-Settings.txt`).
+This procedure works in the same fashion for any configuration file, even for "companion" files like `TPM-Update-BIOS-Settings.txt` (shared file would be `Shared-TPM-Update-BIOS-Settings.txt`).

 ## Model folder location examples